Jaya Sri Maha Bodhi: Contributions

-The first golden fence around the sacred tree was constructed by some Buddhist followers in Kandy under the guidance of Yatirawana Narada Thero in 1969.
-The iron fence below the above golden fence was created by people of Gonagala under the guidance of Yagirala Pannananda Thero.
+The first golden fence around the sacred tree was constructed by some Buddhist followers in Anuradhapura under the guidance of Yatirawana Narada Thero in 1969.
+The iron fence below the above golden fence was created by people of Anuradhapura under the guidance of Yagirala Pannananda Thero.

 Ancient statues

 Two statues of Buddha can be seen in the image-house; a stone-standing-statue is in the right side of the stone wall.
 The cobra-stone is a very rare creation, showing the embossed figure of cobra.
 Several monolith heads with plain incisions are in this religious site.